 Unfortunately, many adults and children have problems with intestinal microflora.
-This is the problem of our time.
-Let’s see, whether the immune system depends on the intestines?
+That is the problem of our time.
+Let’s see whether the immune system depends on the intestines?

 The intestinal microflora consists of beneficial bacteria, not very helpful (conditionally pathogenic) and nasty bacteria.
 There is a constant contest between them.

 If good microbes restrain the growth of bad ones, there are many of them in the large intestine, and they dominate there, then the person is healthy and feels great.
 As soon as “our good bacteria” give up their positions, but opportunistic pathogens become pathogenic, then the bad ones multiply very quickly and actively harm us.

 After all, the intestine suffers as well as the entire body.
 In the first, organs and systems of the risk zone get ill, which may vary from person to person.
 Therefore, we can safely answer the question of whether the immune system depends on the intestines.
 Yes, it depends.

 You probably have heard more than once that 70% of the immune system depends on the health of the intestines.
 This statement is not supported by all doctors, believing that the immune system is very complex and diverse, and its effectiveness depends on how well each “team member” is productive and healthy.

 But the importance of intestinal health for the immune system, beauty and mood should always be remembered.
 After all, the question of whether the immune system depends on the intestines concerns many people.
 Besides, the question of how it all affects our appearance is fascinating too.

 We need bifidobacteria and lactobacilli (the good ones) for the full operation of lymphoid cells.
 They, in turn, produce lysozymes and immunoglobulins, which are potent defenders of the human body.